Medical Tourism vs. U.S. Healthcare: Cost Comparison 2026

 JCI accreditation is a strong indicator, but it evaluates the institution’s systems and processes, not individual physician competence.
 Even at accredited facilities, things like patient safety culture, particularly around error reporting and optimal staffing levels, can present ongoing challenges in some Latin American contexts.

-Many reputable international hospitals employ physicians who trained and got board certified in the U.S. or Europe.
+Doctor qualifications at international hospitals typically include U.S. or European training and board certifications.
 Panama reportedly has 40% of its doctors who are U.S. Board Certified.
 Doctors in Costa Rica and Colombia often pursue advanced studies in Western countries.

 English proficiency among medical staff is generally high at facilities serving international patients.
 The presence of highly skilled, often Western-trained doctors, combined with lower systemic costs (reduced overhead, lower staff salaries, more affordable malpractice insurance), lets patients access comparable expertise at lower prices.